thin-edge/thin-edge.io-specs/src/supported-operations/thin-edge-supported-operations.md

 Supported operations would be a part of thin-edge data model and supported by `operation configuration` files in the filesystem.

-Many `thin-edge.io` components can read operation files and use them to perform operations, but only one component should report operations to an external connection (if supported by provider, e.g. for c8y cloud it could be mapper).
+Many `thin-edge.io` components can read operation files and use them to perform operations, but only one component shall report operations to an external connection (if supported by provider, e.g. for c8y cloud it shall be the mapper).

 Supported operations are listed per supported cloud.

-Supported operations can be modified using tedge cli tool.
+Supported operations can be modified using `tedge cli` tool.

-Operations supported by `thin-edge.io` would be stored in the `operations` directory of `thin-edge.io` configuration, it is `/etc/thin-edge/operations` by default.
+Operations supported by `thin-edge.io` shall be stored in the `operations` directory of `thin-edge.io` configuration, it is `/etc/thin-edge/operations` by default.
-Only one operation type can be expressed by each operation file in the filesystem.
+Exactly one operation type shall be expressed by each operation file in the filesystem.

-Per cloud operations are achieved by use of subdirectories, e.g. `c8y/` for cumulocity, e.g.: `/etc/tedge/operations/c8y/c8y_SoftwareUpdate` (in this example `c8y_` in the name of operation and is required as it is actual name of the operation in c8y).
+Per cloud operations are achieved by use of subdirectories, e.g. `c8y/` for Cumulocity IoT, e.g.: `/etc/tedge/operations/c8y/c8y_SoftwareUpdate` (in this example `c8y_` in the name of operation and is required as it is actual name of the operation in c8y).

 The user can add operations by adding the operation file to the filesystem at any time of `thin-edge.io` lifecycle.

 Operation files are in `toml` format and can be empty files denoting no additional configuration or parameters are required (e.g. natively supported operations or trivial operations).

-The operation file name is the same as the operation name.
+The operation file name is the same as the operation name as it is used to determine the exact value to be forwarded to the cloud.

 > Consideration: FS permissions, what to set, who should be able to change it?